Reducing Plastic Pollution Is Everyone’s Business

-Drinking straws are an oft-cited example that seem so inconsequential but add up to a lot of trash very quickly.
+Drinking straws, an oft-cited example, seem so inconsequential but add up to a lot of trash very quickly.
 But for the most part, single-use plastics are all about packaging: soda and water bottles, grocery carrier bags, takeaway food containers, and much more.

 Sometimes the packaging isn’t even performing a useful service like containing a liquid.
-Sometimes it’s about making a little thing look more impressive on the shelf (it’s a merchandising mind game).
+Sometimes it’s about making a little thing look more impressive on the shelf.
 Sometimes it’s just packaging for packaging’s sake.
 The watch that is nestled enticingly inside a box within a box within another box that momentarily excites and then… gets thrown away.
 It’s time we considered the implications all of this consumption because the overuse of plastic packaging is such a big part of the problem.

 Where do we go from here?